multiversx/mx-chain-go/cmd/keygenerator/CLI.md

    --key-type value  What king of keys should generate.
 Available options: validator, wallet, both (default: "validator") --help, -h        show help
-   --version, -v     print the version
+   --version, -v     print the version --hex-key-prefix value special pattern for the hex key prefix: Example 00f00 (default nopattern) --shard-id value  Which shard should manage the address: Example: 0 (default -1 - no prefference)
 ```